Personal Information we collect.

 - third parties covered by contractual protections (the ‘standard contractual clauses’ of the European Commission); and

-- Commitment.
-Collibra complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce and the European Commission (the “Principles”) regarding the collection, use, and retention of Personal Information (as defined under the Privacy Shield Principles) transferred from Europe, including the United Kingdom to the United States in reliance on Privacy Shield.
+Collibra complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce and the European Commission (the “Principles”) regarding the collection, use, and retention of Personal Information (as defined under the Privacy Shield Principles) transferred from the European Union and Switzerland, including the United Kingdom to the United States in reliance on Privacy Shield.

-- We have further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
+We have further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit JAMS Privacy Shield complaints for more information or to file a complaint.
+Information on how to contact JAMS is available at https://www.jamsadr.com/eu-us-privacy-shield.
+Under certain conditions, as further explained in the Privacy Shield Principles, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.
 The services of JAMS are provided at no cost to you.

-- Marketing opt out.
-You can unsubscribe from our marketing communications at any time by following the instructions contained within such communications, but you may still receive administrative messages from us regarding our Services.
+- You can unsubscribe from our marketing communications at any time by following the instructions contained within such communications, but you may still receive administrative messages from us regarding our Services.